alifakoor/knowledges/Linux/SSH.md

-Hello!
-I'm glad to assist you on this productive day.
 Setting up an SSH (Secure Shell) connection between two servers is a straightforward process.
 Here's a basic outline of the steps you'll need to follow:

 1. **Check for Existing SSH Keys**: First, you need to check if you already have SSH keys on your local server (the server you are connecting from).
 SSH keys are a pair of cryptographic keys that can be used to authenticate to an SSH server as an alternative to password-based logins.
     - Open a terminal on your local server.